 - Details of any attempts you have made to resolve the matter.

-We will accept anonymous complaints but the following optional information will help us to look into your concerns more effectively:
+We will accept anonymous complaints but it is important to note that without your consent, it will be difficult for the department to comprehensively address your concerns.
+The following optional information will help us to look into your concerns more effectively:

 - Your name and contact details.